 Kyle Sinckler and his mum-pleasing try epitomised the enterprising and spirited victory England needed - and one they delivered

 The Telegraph reports on Kyle Sinckler's performance for England in the Rugby World Cup.
 They note that Sinckler will forever be associated with Graveney School in Tooting and the Battersea Ironsides club, where Mike Crofts, 3Pillars' CEO, started 3Pillars Project to challenge “the failure of rugby to really penetrate inner cities, especially minority communities.”

 Clearscore CEO, Justin Basini on building resilience through boxing

-He highlights that "I lead by example, so my staff can see how I maintain balance.
-For me exercise is integral to managing stress, so I box and workout every week".
+Justin Basini discusses his previous struggles and his new journey to sustained success.
+"I lead by example, so my staff can see how I maintain balance.
+For me, exercise is integral to managing stress, so I box and work out every week".

 3Pillars founder Mike Crofts on Victoria Derbyshire

 3Pillars Project CEO, Mike Crofts commented to Victoria Derbyshire live this morning, joining discussion in the aftermath of the Fishmongers Hall attack that “we’re focusing on sentence lengths.
 We need to be talking about ‘what is prison for?...much of the current debate is a “distraction” to the real discussions that needs to happen"

 How Steve O’Meara went from prison back to the boxing ring – via rugby

 Steve O'Meara tells The Times' rugby correspondent Alex Lowe, about how a 3Pillars rugby course in prison has seen him turn around his story.
 Driven by a desire to show his children the importance of redemption, Steve is now coaching young boys from London's most disadvantaged communities.